 - Do you deal with clients beyond the Midlands?

-- I can’t afford to fund my matter.
+- I am worried about paying for advice.
 What funding options are available?

 - What should I bring to the initial meeting?